sbeliakou/kat-example/k8s-practice-course/k8s-deployments/step4.md

-New deployment has been created, but there are no replcaSets associated with it.
+New deployment has been created, but there are no `replcaSet`s associated with it.
 Find out and fix the issue

 Requirements:
 - deployment `lemon` is up and running
-- deployment has replicaSet associated with it
+- deployment has 1 `replicaSet` associated with it
 - there are 3 pods managed by this replicaSet